codermat123/Matias-Portfolio-2025/README.md

 ## 🏆 Main Projects
 ### BTO Price Predictor (Streamlit, ML, Python)
-As a young adult, i noticed my that my peers felt overwhelmed by the idea of purchasing a BTO, I developed a user-friendly Streamlit app to assist in financial planning and awareness.
+As a young adult, i noticed that my peers felt overwhelmed by the idea of purchasing a BTO, I developed a user-friendly Streamlit app to assist in financial planning and awareness.
 Features:
 - Price Prediction Mode using ML.
 - Budget-Based Flat Recommendation System to match users' budgets with suitable flat